JackDraak/2016Udemy/OLW-SkyDefender-Redux/Assets/_Scripts/README.txt

 	??? take player health out of level manager and put in player

-	optimize collision layers
 	tidy IDE
 	tidy C#
-	tidy interface
+	tidy game interface

-	difficulty scaling: more/faster enemies? more bombs? more formations? drop power-ups - double fiting rate for 20 seconds? health boost?
+	difficulty scaling: fast enough? out of sync between formation speed and bomb freqeuency? drop power-ups - double damae and/or fiting rate for 20 seconds? health boost?

-	replace the rocket graphics with my own art? get or create some HUD graphcis for the score board, shipboard, etc... buttons... create my own art assets for everything? at the least, tidy-up the sky assets
+	get or create some HUD graphcis for the buttons... create my own art assets for clouds too? if not, it still needs more work anyway

 	fix singleton (menuing) issue with levelmanager destroying | losing links on scene reloads